Namgyal Bhutia

-Namgyal Bhutia (born 11 August 1999) is an Indian professional footballer who plays as a central midfielder or a defender for Indian Super League club Bengaluru.
+Namgyal Bhutia (born 11 August 1999) is an Indian professional footballer who plays as a central midfielder for the Indian Super League side Bengaluru FC.

 Career

 Indian Arrows

 Bhutia started his professional career with developmental side Indian Arrows.

 Bengaluru FC

 Bhutia was signed by Indian Super League side Bengaluru FC.
 He represented Bengaluru FC 'B' in I-League 2nd Division.
 In January 2020, he was selected as a part of the squad in 2020 AFC Cup.
 In April 2020, Bhutia extended his contract with Bengaluru FC till 2023.
 Later, he represented his club in both RF Development league and Next Gen cup in 2022 as captain.